 Being prepared in an emergency situation is critical.
-Over the past ten years Ventura County residents have survived through wildfires, floods, mudslides, and earthquakes.
+In the last 10 years, Ventura County residents have experienced wildfires, floods, mudslides, and earthquakes.

-Ventura County Fire Department in coordination with FEMA (Federal Emergency Management Agency) have joined together to assist its' residents with disaster preparedness education and training.
+Ventura County Fire Department in coordination with Federal Emergency Management Agency (FEMA) have joined together to assist its' residents with disaster preparedness education and training.

 Would you know what to do if an emergency struck your community, school or workplace?
 After a disaster, professional responders will be needed everywhere.